Erjon Bogdani: Return to Chievo

-He returned to Chievo for the 2008–09 season.
-He had a bad season where he wasn't even included in 9 matches and played 12 matches as a starter and 9 as a substitute.
-He scored only 1 goal for the entire season against Lazio on 15 March 2009 in a match finished in the 0–3 victory, where Bogdani came on as a substitute following an injury of Stephen Makinwa in the 20th minute and scored the opening goal in the 27th minute.
+Bogdani returned to Chievo for the 2008–09 Serie A season.
+He made 21 appearances, 12 as a starter.

+He scored only one goal during the entire season, against Lazio on 15 March 2009, in a 0–3 victory, where he came on as a substitute due to an injury to Stephen Makinwa in the 20th minute and scored the opening goal in the 27th minute.

+Bogdani started the 2009–10 season by scoring in Chievo's 3–0 Coppa Italia win over Mantova on 15 August 2009, helping the team advance to the next round.

-Almost similar was also the next 2009–10 season.
-He participated in 32 matches playing 12 as a starter and 9 as a substitute where he scored 2 goals and provided 1 assist.
-On 20 September 2009 against Genoa Bogdani played as a starter and created an immediate impact in the first minutes winning a penalty in the 4th minute converted in goal by Michele Marcolini and scoring a goal himself 2 minutes later.
-Chievo won by 3–1.
+In the 2009–10 Serie A, Bogdani repeated the same statistics as the previous season, making 12 appearances as a starter and 9 as a substitute.

+On 20 September 2009 against Genoa, Bogdani started the match, winning a penalty in the 4th minute that was converted by Michele Marcolini and scoring a goal himself two minutes later.
+Chievo won 3–1.

 Due to a dispute with coach Domenico Di Carlo he was not included in the four penultimate matches of the season.

+During his time at Chievo, Bogdani made 66 appearances and scored nine goals in all competitions.